FAAC Incorporated

 FAAC Incorporated is an American immersive simulation training company.
-They began as a military contractor, providing flight and weapons simulation systems to the U.S. Air Force, but have since branched out into transit and transportation simulation, law enforcement, Fire/EMS, research, and human-interaction simulation.
+They began as a military contractor, providing flight and weapons simulation systems to the U.S. Air Force, and playing a role in Distributed Interactive Simulation standards development.
+Today they supply training simulators for transit and transportation, law enforcement, Fire/EMS, research, and human-interaction simulation.

-FAAC is notable for their advancements in simulation systems for mass transit and public safety training.
+FAAC is most notable for their advancements in simulation systems for mass transit and public safety training.
 FAAC developed the first immersive bus transit training simulator (in 1999).
 In 2015 this simulator was named among the top 100 safety improvements of the last 150 years by the APTA.
 FAAC also introduced the first full-mission CGI-based light rail train (LRT) simulator, the first interactive full-cab immersive tractor-trailer truck simulators, and the first fully interactive simulators for Fire/EMS responders.

 History

 FAAC was founded in 1971.
 That same year, they delivered weapon simulations systems for the first simulation-based U.S. military air combat training systems, (e.g., the U.S. Air Force’s Air Combat Maneuvering Instrumentation (ACMI) system, and the Navy’s Air Combat Maneuvering Range (ACMR) and Tactical Air Crew Training System (TACTS)).
 Soon after they were chosen to be the sole simulation software development provider for U.S. military integrated air defense systems (IADS) simulations.
 They retained this exclusive role through the 1990s and have since continued to provide systems and services to many branches of the military.

 Through a series of strategic partnerships and acquisitions FAAC expanded into different aspects of vehicle, environmental, and human-interaction simulation and training.
 Important acquisitions included IES Interactive Training (developer of the MILO Range tactical engagement simulation system for law enforcement) and Realtime Technologies (research simulation for automotive vehicles).
 They were themselves acquired by Arotech Corporation in 2004.
-These partnerships and acquisitions brought together otherwise disparate elements of hardware/software simulation design and implementation, leading to several decades of simulation training advancement (i.e., interactive full-cab immersive tractor-trailer truck simulators, fully interactive simulators for Fire/EMS responders, U.S. military interactive driving simulators with motion cuing, and fully interactive simulators for U.S. Fire/EMS responders).
+These partnerships and acquisitions brought together otherwise disparate elements of hardware/software simulation design and implementation, leading to several decades of simulation training advancement (i.e., interactive full-cab immersive tractor-trailer truck simulators, U.S. military interactive driving simulators with motion cuing, and fully interactive simulators for U.S. Fire/EMS responders).